 Navigating a global patchwork of ESG regulation and enforcement while preparing for greenwashing claims and other ESG litigation will likely be among the main concerns for companies in 2023.
 By Paul Davies, Sarah Fortt, and Betty M. Huber Both anticipated and less expected changes occurred across the ESG landscape in 2022.
 Anticipated changes included regulatory … Continue Reading

 The updated Green Guides will likely impact legal liability for environmental marketing claims in the years to come.
-By Jean-Philippe Brisson, Paul A. Davies, Sarah E. Fortt, Julia A. Hatcher, Betty M. Huber, Robin M. Hulshizer, Michael Dreibelbis, Michael D. Green, Danny Dvorak, Brett Frazer, Austin J. Pierce, Angela Walker, and Jacqueline Y. Zhang On … Continue Reading
+By Jean-Philippe Brisson, Paul A. Davies, Sarah E. Fortt, Julia A. Hatcher, Betty M. Huber, Robin M. Hulshizer, Michael Dreibelbis, Michael D. Green, Danny Dvorak, Brett Frazer, Austin J. Pierce, Angela Walker, and Jacqueline Y. Zhang Latham … Continue Reading

 The FCA hopes the proposals will protect consumer trust in ESG-related financial products and help consumers navigate the increasingly complex ESG-related financial market.
 By Paul A. Davies, Nicola Higgs, Michael D. Green, James Bee, and Anne Mainwaring On 25 October 2022, the UK’s Financial Conduct Authority (FCA) issued a consultation paper (the Consultation Paper) on Sustainability Disclosure Requirements (SDR) … Continue Reading